ASTM D5927-17

 1. Scope*

-1.2 This specification allows for the use of recycled thermoplastic polyester materials provided that the requirements as stated
+1.2 This classification system allows for the use of recycled thermoplastic polyester materials provided that the requirements

-1.3 The properties included in this specification are those required to identify the compositions covered.
-There may be other
+1.3 The properties included in this standard are those required to identify the compositions covered.
+Other requirements

 1.4 This classification system and subsequent line callout (specification) are intended to provide a means of calling out plastic

 materials used in the fabrication of end items or parts.
 It is not intended for the selection of materials.
-Material selection should
+Material selection can be

-be made by those having expertise in the plastic field after careful consideration of the design and performance required of the part,
+made by those having expertise in the plastic field only after careful consideration of the design and performance required of the

-the environment to which it will be exposed, the fabrication process to be used, the costs involved, and the inherent properties of
+part, the environment to which it will be exposed, the fabrication process to be used, the costs involved, and the inherent properties

 1.5 The values stated in SI units are to be regarded as the standard.
 The values given in parentheses are for information only.